-Way back in 2000 Germany experienced a disastrous European Championships as the national side were knocked out in the group stage with a solitary point from three games.
+Way back in 2000, Germany experienced a disastrous European Championship as the national side were knocked out in the group stage with a solitary point from three games.
 Indeed, so bad was the state of German football at the time, Germany even suffered defeat at the hands of Kevin Keegan’s England side.

 This abject performance led to a total re-think with regards to youth development in Germany and the way academies were run.
 Acknowledging that something was broken, the Germans set about fixing it and are now, two decades down the line, reaping the rewards.

-A disappointing 2018 World Cup notwithstanding, Germany is now producing talent that is likely to be prevalent on the world stage for many years to come.
+A disappointing 2018 World Cup notwithstanding, Germany is now producing talents that are likely to be prevalent on the world stage for many years to come.
 This article will look briefly at five German wonderkids tipped for the top.

 The nineteen-year-old midfielder currently plying his trade for Bayer Leverkusen has already racked up more than a century of club appearances in all competitions in addition to three caps earned at senior international level.

-A goalscoring midfielder who has been described as an ‘Alleskönner’ or ‘player who can do everything’, Havertz drew comparisons early in his career with Mezut Ozil whom he himself has cited as an inspiration.
+A goalscoring midfielder who has been described as an ‘Alleskönner’ or ‘player who can do everything’, Havertz drew comparisons early in his career with Mesut Ozil whom he cited as an inspiration.

 Strong-running and equally adept with either foot, Havertz has already set a number of records in his short career.
 He is Leverkusen’s youngest ever debutante and goalscorer, and the youngest player in the history of the Bundesliga to reach 50 appearances.

 He is a young man in a hurry as he proved in an interview given in 2018 when he stated that his ambition was to play for Germany in the 2020 European Championships.
-This plus many other achievements seem to be well within his reach.
+This, as well as many other achievements seem to be well within his reach.

-Another German midfielder just beginning to make his way in the game is Arne Maier.
-Although he might not be as well-known as Havertz, early indications are that he could be following in his slightly younger compatriot’s footsteps into national recognition soon.
+Another German midfielder who is just starting to make his way in the game is Arne Maier.
+Although he might not be as well-known as Havertz, early indications are that he could soon be following in his slightly younger compatriot’s footsteps into national recognition.

 More of a holding player, Maier has yet to score a competitive goal for Hertha and although his career is perhaps yet to take off in the manner expected, he has already been linked with a move to clubs such as Barcelona, Bayern Munich, Manchester United and Arsenal.